Peter-32/SparkTwitter/README.md

 #### b) Update Spark Submit Commands File

 - Open the file `"SparkTwitter/spark_submit_commands.txt"`.
-Replace the code `/Users/peterjmyers/Documents/Other/No_Backup_Needed/spark-2.0.1-bin-hadoop2.7/bin/spark-submit` with your absolute file path to spark-submit.
-There are three commands to update.
+Replace the code `/Users/peterjmyers/Documents/Other/No_Backup_Needed/spark-2.0.1-bin-hadoop2.7/bin/spark-submit` with your absolute file path to `spark-submit`.
+There are three commands to update with that change.
 - If you get an error later on with these commands, try again while removing the quotations around local[4].
-The quotations are required for the zsh termainal.
+The quotations are required if you use a zsh terminal.
+I do not know if the quotations can cause an error.

 #### 4) Run a Console Command to Build

-Run `sbt package` in the SparkTwitter directory.
-After making changes to your Spark Scala projects, just run `sbt package` to prepare it for the spark-submit.
+Go to the SparkTwitter directory in your terminal and run `sbt package`.

+In the future, if you make a change to a Spark Scala project and you want to run `spark-submit`, you must first run the command `sbt package`.

-#### 5) Run the Programs with Spark-Submit
+#### 5) Run the Programs with `spark-submit`

 All commands are found in the `spark-submit_commands.txt` file.
 The commands run the three applications.